Sell on Taobao: How To Open A Taobao Store?

 Taobao commission fees

 The commission fees of Taobao are not fixed and will mainly depend on your industry.
 This will be negotiated during the initial registration and every year after.
-A trend we have been observing is the tendency Taobao has to inflate its commission’s fees every year for successful shops.
-We suspect it is to push successful Taobao merchants to move on Tmall where initial fees are way higher than Taobao.
+A trend we have been observing is the tendency Taobao has to inflate its commission fees every year for successful shops.
+We suspect it is to push successful Taobao merchants to move on to Tmall where initial fees are way higher than Taobao.

 Want to open a Taobao Store?